freechipsproject/chisel-bootcamp/README.md

 If you don't know or don't have access to Cadence AWS, skip this section.

 Navigate to your working directory, which is probably your home directory.
-Then,
+Then run the following commands.
+The default shell is c-shell, but if you switch to bash, source `jupyter_sh` instead of `jupyter_csh`.
 ```
 source /craft/tools/jupyter/jupyter_csh
 git clone /proj/craft_flow/source/chisel/generator-bootcamp